rsyslog/rsyslog-doc/source/development/config_data_model.rst

 that permit rulesets to call into each other, but all rulesets are in the same flat top-level space.

-Note that a ruleset has an associated queue object.
-In most cases, it needs not to be configured as a real queue (not one in direct mode) is only required in special cases.
+Note that a ruleset has an associated queue object which (by default) operates in direct mode.
+As a reminder, direct queues do not queue or buffer any of the queue elements.
+In most cases this is sufficient, but if the ruleset is bound to an input or is used to run multiple actions independently (e.g., forwarding messages to two destinations), then you should configure the associated queue object as a real queue.

+See the :doc:`Understanding rsyslog Queues <../concepts/queues>` or :doc:`Turning Lanes and Rsyslog Queues <../whitepapers/queues_analogy>` docs for more information.

 Hierarchical Elements
 ---------------------
-These are used for rule exection.
+These are used for rule execution.
 They are somewhat hard to fit into a traditional config scheme, as they provide full tree-like branching structure.